Time Series Data

 This frequency is a measurement of time and could range from a few milliseconds to several decades.
 However, the ones we most commonly encounter are daily, monthly, quarterly and annual.

-Lastly, patterns observed in time-series are expected to persist in the future.
+Lastly, we can expect the patterns we observe in time-series to persist in the future.
 That is why we often try to predict the future by analysing recorded values.

 Now that you’re familiar with the main features of time-series data, let’s look at some examples.